WeBstwr/-teach2give-interview_preparation-001-/system-design_overview/README.md

 Class diagrams are used to represent the classes, attributes, methods, and relationships between classes.
 Basically, it provides an overview of the system’s data and functionality.
 ### 5. Sequence Diagrams
 They represent the interaction between the various components of the system.
 They model the behavior of the system.
+## Diving Deeper into System Design Concepts
+### 1. Performance vs Scalability
+__Performance:__ If the loading time of your website is longer, traffic can decrease.
+Various mechanisms like caching can be used to increase the application’s performance and serve resources faster.
+__Scalability:__ Ability to scale the application.
+You can scale your application by distribution the load across multiple server’s capacity.
+### 2. Latency vs Throughput
+They affect the efficiency of the system.
+__Latency:__ This is a network delay that occurs dues to Geographical distance, transport protocol, or network infrastructure.
+It is measured in Milliseconds.
+__Throughput:__ Number of operations the system can handle in a particular time or the number of data passed via network request in a given time.
+It is measured in megabytes (MB) per second and it checks the capability of the systems.
+### 3. Consistency Patterns and Available Patterns
+__Consistency:__ It ensures that all nodes in the system read the same data at a particular time.
+__Availability:__ It ensures that each request receives a response either with fresh or old data.
+__Consistency Patterns__
+•	Strong Consistency
+•	Eventual Consistency
+•	Weak Consistency
+__Availability Patterns__
+•	Load Balancing
+•	Retry and Timeout strategies